 A price chart is a sequence of prices plotted over a specific timeframe.
 In statistical terms, charts are referred to as time series plots.

 On the chart, the y-axis (vertical axis) represents the price scale and the x-axis (horizontal axis) represents the time scale.
 Prices are plotted from left to right across the x-axis, with the most recent plot being the furthest right.
-The price plot for IBM extends from January 1, 1999 to March 13, 2000.
+The price plot for GE extends from August 24, 2018 to August 24, 2021.